Is 2021 the Right Time for Do-It-Yourself Sales Tax Compliance?

 Without the expertise and experience in sales tax compliance, errors can be costly in more ways than just penalties.
 Another large component of compliance is handling notices by the Department of Revenue.
 Any missed deadline or calculation error can trigger red flags within the Department of Revenue.
 Then notices start coming in the mail.
 It takes time (hold times can be over 30 minutes or more) to respond and fix any problems.

-At Cherry Bekaert, we have the compliance outsourcing expertise to assist any size business with their outsourcing needs.
-With our staff of experts located throughout the Southeast, our outsourcing services ensure our clients will have one less thing to worry about each month.
+At Cherry Bekaert, we have the compliance outsourcing expertise to assist any size manufacturers with their outsourcing needs.
+Our outsourcing services ensure our clients will have one less thing to worry about each month.
 Quoting a current client: